srinathsai/Interactive-and-Real-time-games-and-events-in-Java-and-Spring-Boot/README.md

 So , with this knowledge this competition was designed to perform 3 tasks. which involves asking longer url from user , saving it in db with 8 length random generated short url in db and retriving it or retrieve long url if short ulr is given .

 ### project 5 (Simulation of Chess Game) :-
+For all the chess lovers , this project is for you.
+This project is developed using Object oriented and Data Structures and Algorithms concepts to simulate live chess .
+The user inputs are taken from the console and if it is a valid move the motion of the piece is shown on chess grid which will be printed on console.
+But if it is not valid move it agains ask to enter thr valid coordinates .
+After moving the piece now a boolean isWhite class variable is altered indicating the switch of colors alternatively.
+All the pieces of the chess board that appear on Console are  Capital of first letter of original piece names.
+And this game continues until any of the color king is in checkmate, or stalemate or insufficient pieces.
+User can also choose castling and this feature is coded which will check the validity of castling. </br>
+Note :- Only special moves related to pawns like :- </br>
+1) pawn once entered opponent last column can be transformed to user choice piece.</br>
+2) pawn killing opponent pawn if opponent pawn jumped 2 steps at first and killer pawn has one empty slot diagnolly. </br>
+are not implemented here.</br>
+so **future scope of this project** is to include the above special moves with better GUI to make it much more universally accepted console chess game.